icgrp/ese532_handouts/ese532_handouts/hw1/collaboration.md

 % (and because we don't have enough Ultra96-v2 boards to go around).
-For future assignments, you will have a different partner that we will assign---all the more reason to make sure everyone knows how to use AWS and is setup with their own accounts.
+For future assignments, you will have a different partner that we will assign---all the more reason to make sure everyone knows how to use Biglab/Detkin/Ketterer machines and is setup with their own accounts.
 % If you cannot find a partner, we encourage you to look on Piazza
 %    for other students without partners.
 Piazza has functionality that allows you to
 %    search for teammates.
 In the event that you are unable to find a partner, contact